vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 **Please note:** Vipps only offers "direct capture" for merchants that use Vipps through a partner, and for merchants that have a Key Account Manager.
-"Direct capture"" must be requested by the partner from the partner manager, or by KAM merchants from the Key Account Manager.
+"Direct capture" must be requested by the partner from the partner manager, or by KAM merchants from the Key Account Manager.

 See: